The Crisis Threatening Professional Photography

 Where’s your camera?

 I finally started carrying my camera everywhere with me a few years ago.
 I think of it like my watch.
-I can’t benefit from owning a look and using it as needed if I don’t wear it.
+I can’t benefit from owning a look if I don’t wear it.

-I am constantly looking for a camera solution I can use all the time.
+I am constantly looking for a camera solution I can use anytime.
 But, unfortunately, for the most part, my cameras have been more like a clock than a watch.

-A more miniature camera is why I am now enjoying shooting with the Fujifilm X-E2.
-It is smaller and lighter than my Nikon D4, but like my clocks, at home, I am keeping the Nikon D4 because it does serve a purpose for my commercial work.
+The more miniature camera is why I am now enjoying shooting with the Fujifilm X-E2.
+It is smaller and lighter than my Nikon D4, but at home, I keep the Nikon D4 because it serves a purpose for my commercial work.

-Most people think of packing the camera to take it on vacation, as I did to St. Thomas this summer with my family.
+Most people think of packing the camera for vacation, as I did to St. Thomas this summer with my family.

 We now have photos of my wife and daughter on the same beach, Caneel Bay at St. Thomas, where my wife’s parents went for their honeymoon.